neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 Otherwise, all other arguments and functionality remain the same as the original repository.

 Example train command:
-(Note kindly provide correct dataset path to the utility based on your local setup)
+(Provide the correct dataset path to the utility based on your local setup)

 ```bash
 sparseml.yolact.train --resume \